opal/opal/README.md

 ----------

-Opal can currently be used in three ways: through a distributed ruby gem, directly in the web browser or with rbp - a new package manager designed for opal but usable for any ruby project.
+Opal can currently be used in three ways: through a distributed ruby gem, directly in the web browser.

 ### Using the gem